banjo/regcode/docs/content/en/index.md

 `The url is https://www.regcodejs.com, here you go!`

-By running a normal regex match on this string, it will match the value that matches simple regcode created above.
+By running the regex (or regcode) statement on this string, it will return all matches it has found, resulting in the line below.

 `www.regcodejs.com`

 ## API Example

 This exact example can be demontrated using the `Regcode API`.